Boris Titov

-Boris Yuryevich Titov (Борис Юрьевич Титов; born 24 December 1960, Moscow, USSR) is a Russian politician and businessman serving as the presidential commissioner for entrepreneurs' rights since 2012.
+Boris Yuryevich Titov (Борис Юрьевич Титов; born 24 December 1960) is a Russian politician and businessman serving as the presidential commissioner for entrepreneurs' rights since 2012.
 He has led the Party of Growth, previously known as Right Cause, since February 2016.

 In the 2018 presidential election, Titov ran as a candidate, finishing sixth place with 0.76% of the vote.

 Life and career

-Boris Titov was born in Moscow on Christmas Eve, 1960.
-In 1983, he graduated from the Department of Economics at the Moscow State Institute of International Relations.

-Business

-In 1989, Titov resigned from a state-owned company and was appointed Head of the Department of Chemistry of the joint Soviet-Dutch enterprise Urals.
+Titov graduated from the Department of Economics at the Moscow State Institute of International Relations in 1983.
+He was appointed Head of the Department of Chemistry of the joint Soviet-Dutch enterprise Urals in 1989.
 In 1991, he and his partners created their own company, Solvalub.
 They bought London-based solvents and lubricants, with which they collaborated for a project involving Urals and the VO Soviet Oil Export (Союзнефтеэкспорт).
 He became executive director of the SVL Group companies.
 He was also mentioned in the mainstream media as the chairman of the board of the group.
 Later, the company turned into an investment and trading group, operating in the oil market, agro- and petrochemicals, and liquefied gases.
 The company very quickly became involved in refinancing exports from Russia, the organization of project financing, and investments in production and transportation projects.
 Titov, who is the majority owner of Solvalub, was valued at $2 billion in 2008.

-26 June 2012, the board of directors of Abrau-Durso, a winery owned by Titov, voted to terminate Titov's authority as the director of the company, in connection with his transfer to the civil service and election to the board of directors.
+On 26 June 2012, the board of directors of Abrau-Durso, a winery owned by Titov, voted to terminate Titov's authority as the director of the company, in connection with his transfer to the civil service and election to the board of directors.